Doina

 Doina Ruști

-His death hit me hard, and I was never able to let him go.
+2. His death hit me hard, and I was never able to let him go.
 Even though I’d seen him dead, then buried right before my eyes, the truth was, he’d never really left me.
 I grew up measuring myself against him, counting the years, thinking, One day, I'll be as old as Tavică was.
-Just a few more years, and I’ll be where he was.
+Just a few more years, and I’ll be just like him.
 I never stopped to imagine how he might have grown older.
 Instead, he remained forever frozen at that ideal age, freed from high school and about to start medical school.
 I kept talking to him, seeking his advice.
 Back in college, it was trendy to hold séances, and I’d summon Tavică.
 In a way, it was like staging a performance, stepping into the maze of storytelling.
-Tavică played the character and the second voice.
+Tavică played the main character and my second voice.
 He’d become so popular that even students from other dorms would come to ask him questions.
 My room was in the far corner of the building, right at the very edge, and this corner was where Tavică would always appear.
 I’d spoken of him so often that details of his life began to spread on their own.
 My dorm room was a revolving door of visitors, and after drinks and discussions about the latest literary trends, the conversation always circled back to Tavică and summoning the dead.
 All it took was a touch of the coin—one of those old ones tucked away in the storage shed, among all the other things waiting to be discarded—and that coin, with King Michael on one side, would start moving across the paper, picking out the letters.

 I had a photo of Tavică on the wall, worn from being passed around so much because anyone who summoned him felt the need to look at him and burn his face into their mind.
 One day, the photo vanished, leaving behind nothing but the tape and my invisible connection to it, since it was one of his last photos, death already hovering just above his brows.
 I had made him into a character, probably my first character, whose existence no one ever doubted.
 But he was also a dream of freedom, a symbol of the world that had been lost, swallowed up by communism.